Onision: YouTube content

 Jackson created his first YouTube channel on January 29, 2006 and started uploading content that same year.
-However, the earliest publicly available video on his channel is "I'm So Emo (Song)", uploaded on April 28, 2008.
 His earliest clips featured a character named Chibi, whom fans interpreted as a parody of Fred Figglehorn.
 In 2009, Jackson uploaded "Banana Song (I'm a Banana)", which went viral.
 The video featured Jackson "jumping around screaming in a banana suit", as well as his first wife, Skye Tantaga.
 "Banana Song" was featured on the Comedy Central series Tosh.0 as the "Viewer Video of the Week" in 2010.
 Jackson also maintained a secondary channel named "OnisionSpeaks".

 In 2011, Jackson posted a number of clips with his then-girlfriend, Canadian singer Shiloh Hoganson.
 In some of them, however, Hoganson is seen apparently experiencing transient amnesia; Adrienne Jourgensen, an ex-girlfriend of Jackson's, published a letter stating that Jackson believed Hoganson was lying about her memory loss.
 Jackson and Hoganson later stated that she was pregnant with Jackson's child but suffered a miscarriage.
 On August 11, 2019, a 2011 video featuring Hoganson resurfaced online.
 In it, Jackson is heard telling her, "You know this video is never going to be online, right?
 No one will ever know how much I abuse you", before throwing candy corn at her and laughing as she cried.
 Hoganson also states in the video that Jackson lacerated her ear with scissors while she was sleeping.

 In 2019, Insider wrote that Jackson was "best known for his objectifying content and controversial reputation", and detailed that "he rates pictures that women submit to him, gives his opinions on their bodies, and comments on other YouTubers".
 Many of the submissions that Jackson accepted and featured in his videos were of girls under the age of eighteen.
 Jackson was also noted by Business Insider to make jokes about eating disorders in his videos.